News

 The bedroom is the one room where light control is non-negotiable.
 Whether it’s early morning sun, streetlights at night, or long summer evenings that push past 8pm, the best blinds for a bedroom prioritise genuine darkness and full privacy above everything else.

 Blockout blinds are the most effective choice for bedrooms.
 They use a light-inhibiting fabric lining rated to block 99 to 100 per cent of light transmission through the material itself.
-The key word is “through” — light can still enter around the edges of a blind that is incorrectly sized or mounted, which is why fit and installation matter just as much as fabric choice.
-The blockout blinds guide covers edge gaps and mounting options in detail.
+However, light can still enter around the edges of a blind that is incorrectly sized or mounted, which is why fit and installation matter just as much as fabric choice.

 Blockout fabric — blocks 99 to 100% of light through the material and provides full day and night privacy.